-The theme for the 2017 Light Night Leeds event is ‘People and the City’ and we are especially interested in showcasing interactive work which requires direct engagement from audiences or requires ‘people power’.
+We are especially interested in showcasing interactive work which requires direct engagement from audiences.
 Proposals must be for work of a contemporary nature, which utilises digital technology, and the creative use of light.
-Artwork needs to be weather-proof, able to withstand strong winds, be structurally sound (if applicable) and be suitable for presenting outdoors at both locations and timescales.
-Performance based work is also permitted and artists would be expected to deliver at least three 15 minute performances throughout an evening.
-We are especially interested in interactive work, which can cater for large audiences, and activities or events which are accessible to families.
+Artwork needs to be weather-proof, able to withstand strong winds, be structurally sound (if applicable) and be suitable for presenting outdoors at our locations and timescales.
+Performance based work is also permitted and artists would be expected to deliver at least three 15 minute performances throughout two evenings per festival.
+We are especially interested in work which can cater for large audiences, and activities or events which are accessible to families.

 How we assess your application

-A panel of Light Night Leeds and Quays Culture experts will assess all applications and curate a mixed programme based on the submissions received.
-The aim is to ensure a variety of high quality work and the best experience for artists, audience members and venues.
+A panel of LUTN partners will assess all applications and curate a mixed programme based on the submissions received.
+We aim to ensure a variety of high quality work and the best experience for artists, audience members and venues.
 They will assess the applications based on 4 areas:

-· Project management - can the piece be created within the time available and is there a suitable space for the activity?
+- Project management - can the piece be created within the time available and is there a suitable space for the activity?
 Is the work durable enough for the festival dates?
-What materials are you using when considering the digital and outdoors?
+What materials are you using when considering the digital components and outdoor display?